tyszdom/SGH/README.md

 ### SGH repository

-The repository with projects prepared during Master's studies in R and Python.
+The repository with projects prepared during Master's studies.